iammortimer/TN-ERC20-Gateway/README.md

         "admin-username": "admin",
         "admin-password": "admin"
     },
-    "waves": {
+    "erc20": {
+        "node": "<the eth node you want to connect to>", "contract": {
+            "address": "<the address of the contract for the token>", "decimals": <number of decimals of the token>
+        },
         "gatewayAddress": "<Waves address of the gateway>",
-        "gatewaySeed": "<seed of the above devined address>", "seedenvname": "<the ENV name to store your seed instead of the field above>", "fee": <the fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "assetId": "<the asset id of the proxy token on the Waves platform>", "decimals": <number of decimals of the token>, "network": "<Waves network you want to connect to (testnet|stagenent|mainnet)>", "node": "<the waves node you want to connect to>", "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>
+        "privateKey": "<privatekey of the above devined address>", "seedenvname" : "<the ENV name to store your private key instead of the field above>", "fee": <the total fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>
     },